Web site source code

 Building the web

-The web site is an old custom-made setup that mostly builds static HTML files from a set of source files.
+The web site is a custom-made setup that mostly builds static HTML files from a set of source files.
 The sources files are preprocessed with what is basically a souped-up C preprocessor called fcpp and a set of perl scripts.
 The man pages get converted to HTML with roffit.
 Make sure fcpp, perl, roffit, make and curl are all in your $PATH.

 Once you have cloned the git repository the first time, invoke